F-Secure Software Engineer Salary in Greater Bengaluru | ₹2.58M-₹3.84M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at F-Secure totals ₹3.84M per year.
-View the base salary, stock, and bonus breakdowns for F-Secure's total compensation packages.
+View the base salary, equity, and bonus breakdowns for F-Secure's total compensation packages.
 Last updated: 11/6/2025

 Company